dgomezs/library-lending-be/BusinessLogic.Tests/BorrowBookScenarios.md

 ## Scenario: Can't borrow a book.
 Member not registered

 ### Arrange:

-- Member is not registered valid
+- Member is not registered
 - Book has available copies
 - Member has less than two borrowed books

 ### Act:

 - Member borrows book

 ### Assert:

 - Error message to the user
 - Book is not borrowed

+## Scenario: Can't borrow a book.
+No available copies

+### Arrange:

+- Book has no available copies
+- Registered member

+### Act:

+- Member borrows the book

+### Assert:

+- Error message to the user